-BATTERY SELECT SWITCH
+BATTERY SELECT SWITCHES

-A factory rigged Release 283 has three batteries and two select switches.
+The 306 Bimini is equipped with three batteries and two select switches.
 Two of the batteries are wired in parallel and function as a single battery bank ("1" on the switches).
 The third battery is a separate bank ("2" on the switches).
-One select switch is designated for each engine, and the accessories operate from the same switch as the starboard engine.
-See "Battery Wiring With Select Switches" on page 8-18 for a diagram.
+See "Battery Wiring With Select Switches" on page 8-23 for a wiring diagram.

 An outboard engine should be connected to each battery select switch.
-Each engine may be started with either the battery bank by selecting position "1" or position "2" on the select switches.
-In normal use, select position "1" on the starboard switch and position "2" on the port switch so that both battery banks will charge simultaneously with the engines running.
-This arrangement also insures that the accessories are powered by the larger battery bank.
+Either engine may be started with either battery bank by selecting position "1" or position "2" on the select switches.
+In normal use, select position "1" on the starboard switch and position "2" on the port switch so that both battery banks will be charged simultaneously when the engines are running.
+The DC accessories on the boat will always be controlled by the starboard switch.
+This recommended setting also insures that the accessories are being powered by the larger battery bank.

-Never turn the battery select switch to the "OFF" position with the engine running as this could damage the charging system.
+Never turn the battery select switches to the "OFF" position with the engine running since this could damage the charging system.